guanqun-yang/reproducibility_challenge_neurips_2019/README.md

 ## Introduction

-This code repository hosts the PyTorch implementation pf "Learning Robust Global Representations by Penalizing Local Predictive Power" ([arXiv](https://arxiv.org/abs/1905.13549)).
+This code repository hosts the PyTorch implementation of "Learning Robust Global Representations by Penalizing Local Predictive Power" ([arXiv](https://arxiv.org/abs/1905.13549)).
 It tries to reproduce some of the results presented in the paper.

-The original TensorFlow implementation made by the authors could be found [here](https://github.com/HaohanWang/PAR_experiments) (executable codes) and [here](https://github.com/HaohanWang/PAR) (clear code illustration).
+The original TensorFlow implementation by the authors could be found [here](https://github.com/HaohanWang/PAR_experiments) (executable codes) and [here](https://github.com/HaohanWang/PAR) (clear code for illustration).

-The code is this repository is **not** organized as `main.py`, models, utility functions and other components, but rather each individual experiment.
-This is **intended** for quick and easy replication for anyone who is interested.
+This code is this repository is **not** organized as `main.py`, models, utility functions and other components, but rather each individual experiment.
+This is **intended** for quick and easy replication.

 ## Setup